Taiko2k/Tauon/docs/features.md

 - Volume
 - Cross fade (only)
+- Replay gain (Track and Album gain from metadata only)

 ## Other common player features not implemented:

  - Codecs: ALAC, Musepack, TAK
- - Replay gain
- - True gapless playback
+ - Gapless playback (crossfade is used)
  - Folder tree view
  - Folder monitoring / auto update
  - Skins